-What we do in week 3 of the beginner’s course
+What we do in the third week of the beginner’s course

 Taking part in weeks 1 & 2’s lesson plans, you will have run in one direction, this week you run short courses and taught some more advanced handling moves called ‘crosses’ to change your dog’s direction, from clockwise to anticlockwise for example.